|

 4. Awareness of Power and Rank

-Awareness of power and rank is of central importance in executive coaching, as it makes the dynamics between managers and employees, as well as within the entire system and at the moment of coaching, visible.
-An awareness of formal (e.g. position) and informal (e.g. personality, knowledge) sources of power enables the coach to recognize and resolve power imbalances in order to create a safe and inclusive space.
-By understanding how rank and context influence behavior, the coach can support clients to strengthen their personal power and shape their roles responsibly.
-This promotes authentic development and sustainable change in professional and personal environments.
+Awareness of power and rank is of central importance in executive coaching, as it makes the dynamics between managers and employees as well as within the entire system and at the moment of coaching visible.
+An awareness of formal (e.g. position) and informal (e.g. personality, knowledge) sources of power enables the process-oriented coach to recognise and resolve power imbalances in order to create a safe and inclusive space.
+By understanding how rank and context influence behaviour, the process-oriented coach can support clients in strengthening their personal power and shaping their roles responsibly.
+This promotes authentic development and sustainable change in the professional and personal environment.

 5. Organizational Development